Previous manager of the NSW CTP and LTCS schemes

-Ensure that insurers and other stakeholders comply with the requirements of the act and any guidelines.
+Ensure insurers and other stakeholders complied with requirements of the Act and any Guidelines.

-Ensure the market is competitive and fair, licence the insurers, manage the conduct of insurers, monitor and if necessary reject premiums, monitor profitability and monitor insurer solvency.
+Ensure the market was competitive and fair, license the insurers, manage insurer conduct, monitor and if necessary reject premiums, monitor profitability and insurer solvency.

 Improve injury management and health outcomes and improve services for injured people and their families.

-Improve efficiency and effectiveness of claims assessment, reduce claims assessment disputes and facilitate timely dispute resolution.
+Improve efficiency and effectiveness of claims assessment, reduce claims assessment disputes and resolve disputes quickly.

-Monitor and report on the operation of the scheme.
-Service the information requirements of greenslip purchasers through the provision of price comparison information and operate the claims advisory service.
+Monitor and report on operation of the scheme.
+Provide information to greenslip purchasers through price comparison and a claims advisory service.

-Support injury prevention by funding research, through provision of sponsorships and through participation with the community.
+Support injury prevention by funding research, through sponsorships and participation with the community.